Shrinking spaces: Youth work under pressure

 On the one hand, these developments are limiting civil society groups’ (and in turn, youth work’s) scope for action; on the other, they require that the youth work community take a clear and confident stance when faced with these threats.
 What role can and should youth work occupy in this situation?
 How can youth work reconcile its societal mission to empower young people to live an independent life with the strained financial and political situation in which it operates?
 The presentations and workshops in this expert forum were an opportunity to discuss these matters, exchange good practices, and find responses to these questions.

-Workshops at the 17th German Child and Youth Welfare Congress
+Expert forum at the 17th German Child and Youth Welfare Congress

 YOUTH WORK UNDER PRESSURE FROM THE RIGHT